Exact algorithms for semidefinite programs with degenerate feasible set: Introduction

 \subsection{State of the art}

-Numerical methods have been developed for solving SDP problems, the most efficient of which are based on the interior point method \cite{nestnem}.
-This amounts to constructing an algebraic primal-dual curve called {\it central path}, whose points $(x_\mu,y_\mu)$ are solutions to the quadratic semi-algebraic problems
+Numerical methods have been developed for solving SDP problems, the most efficient of which are based on interior point methods (IPM) \cite{nestnem}.
+The core algorithmic component is Newton's method for following an algebraic primal-dual curve called {\it central path}, whose points $(x_\mu,y_\mu)$ are real solutions to the quadratic semi-algebraic problems

-Above, $Y(y)$ must be read as a square matrix lying in a space of matrices dual to that of $A(x)$.
-For small but positive $\mu$, when the LMI has strictly feasible solutions, the points $x_\mu$ lie in the interior of $\spec(A)$, and converge to a boundary point for $\mu \rightarrow 0^+$.
-Moreover, barrier logarithmic functions have been extended from the classical setup of linear programming to the semidefinite cone, and can be used to solve \eqref{originalSDP} when $\spec(A)$ has interior points.
+In the above problem, $Y(y)$ is a square matrix lying in a space of matrices dual to that of $A(x)$.
+For small but positive $\mu$, when the LMI has strictly feasible solutions, the points $x_\mu$ lie in the interior of $\spec(A)$.
+They converge to a boundary point for $\mu \rightarrow 0^+$.
+Logarithmic barrier functions are available for SDP, and their regularity properties are used to control the complexity of Newton's method for solving \eqref{originalSDP} when $\spec(A)$ has interior points.

-By the way, there are several obstacles to interior-point strategies.
-First, $\spec(A)$ has empty interior in several situations, for instance when $\spec(A)$ consists of sums-of-squares certificates of a polynomial with rational coefficients that does not admit rational certificates, see \cite{scheidRational} for a class of such examples.
-Moreover, as proved in \cite{halicka2002convergence}, when classical assumptions on the given SDP fail to be satisfied, for instance in absence of strict complementarity, the central path might fail to converge to the optimal face.
-Finally, even in presence of interior points, it is very hard to estimate the degree of the central path (that represents a complexity measure for path-following methods) in practical situations and explicit examples of central paths with exponential curvature have been computed \cite{allamigeon2014long}.
+Let us remark that in several situations $\spec(A)$ has empty interior, for instance when $\spec(A)$ consists of sums-of-squares certificates of a polynomial with rational coefficients that does not admit rational certificates, see \cite{scheidRational} for a class of such examples.
+It is worth to recall that in the absence of interior points, variants of the IPM have been designed, such as infeasible-start IPMs (\cite{kojima1998local}), most of which are based on homotopic deformations.
+In this work, we use homotopy to deal with degenerate SDP in an exact setting.

+The output of our algorithm is an exact representation of a feasible solution, whenever it exists, through rational univariate representation: the entries of the solution vector are rational functions of an algebraic number which is encoded by its minimum polynomial and by a separating interval.
+Let us also mention that an intermediate step of the algorithm consists of the computation of a similar representation (but bivariate) of a homotopy curve that contains such solution.

+Even in non-degenerate situations (existence of an interior point), it is hard to estimate the degree of the central path (that represents a complexity measure for path-following methods) in practical situations and explicit examples of central paths with exponential curvature have been computed, see \cite{allamigeon2018log}.
+For these examples, the convergence rate of the IPM is slower than for the generic case.
+In contrast, we are able to give explicit upper bounds for the degree of the algebraic curve encoded by the output of our algorithm.